learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ```

 When we installed the RSpec gem, it gave us a new command, `rspec`.
 When you run the `rspec` command, you are running your test suite — not your program, remember.
-We haven't even written our fizzbuzz program yet).
+We haven't even written our fizzbuzz program yet.
 So how does that work?

 Well, when you type in `rspec`, in a nutshell, here is what happens.